 In order for your dog to fluently learn any behavior (in this case, eliminating outside) they must have a clear understanding of what you want and what you don't.

 If your dog has an accident and doesn't get any feedback, they're never going to understand what's expected of them.

 So how can you use feedback to complete your puppy potty training process?

 If your dog has an accident in front of you, immediately interrupt with an "ah-ah!" and get him outside as quickly as possible.
 Do not yell at your dog, rub his nose in the accident, or punish him.
 You are simply interrupting and getting him outside, then praising heavily if he finishes outside.

 Go with your dog outside every time during this process.
-You need to praise and reward heavily for pottying outdoors, and you need to know whether or not your dog has gone!
+You need to praise and reward heavily for pottying outdoors, and you need to know whether or not your dog is "empty"!

 You need to teach your dog a way to alert you that he needs to go.

 If your dog understands that they need to potty outside but is having accidents near the door, it's likely they just haven't learned a clear way to signal to you that they need to go.

 In this case, it's helpful to add in a bell or other audible alert that your pup can use to let you know she's got to go.
 A professional can help you effectively teach a bell alert.